longhorn/website/content/docs/1.1.0/advanced-resources/deploy/airgap.md

 If you keep the images' names as recommended [here](./#recommendation), you only need to do the following steps:

-- In the `Longhorn Default Settings` section, click **Customize Default Setting** and specify the Private registry secret.
 - In the `Private Registry Settings` section specify:
    - Private registry URL
    - Private registry user
    - Private registry password
+   - Private registry secret name

+  Longhorn will automatically generate a secret with the those information and use it to pull images from your private registry.

   ![images](/img/screenshots/airgap-deploy/app-default-images.png)

-> The `Private registry secret` must be specified in the default settings so that Longhorn can create a secret under the name.
-The process for setting up the private registry will be fixed to be less confusing, but not in the v1.0.2 release.
-More detail is at [this comment.](https://github.com/longhorn/longhorn/issues/1670#issuecomment-670723484)

 ### Use custom image name